bangbangcon/bangbangcon.github.io/sponsors.md

 # Sponsoring !!Con

-Thank you for your interest in sponsoring !!Con 2021!  💜 We're an online event this year, but we still have bills to pay:
+Thank you for your interest in sponsoring !!Con 2021!  💜 We're an online event this year, but we still have bills to pay -- we're committed to compensating our speakers for the hard work that they put in on creating amazing talks, and our famous accessibility (including real-time captioning) costs money, too.

 We are committed to keeping !!Con a pay-what-you-want event, and have been called "radically inclusive" by past speakers and attendees.
 We